 - Comfort himself by sucking on his fingers or a pacifier.

 - Stare at and check out his hands and feet.

-- Briefly pushes chest off the floor when lying on his tummy.
+- Briefly push his chest off the floor when lying on his tummy.

 - Recognize and distinguish mom and dad’s voices from other voices.